 The heavy warm air, rich green foliage, multi-coloured Buddhist flags and a kaleidoscopic display of saris, fruits, jewellery and spices inspired Marco Polo to describe Sri Lanka as 'the most beautiful island in the world'.
 For a small island, it offers a truly amazing variety of attractions: archaeological sites and well-preserved national parks inhabited by elephants, leopards, monkeys, crocodiles and rare birdlife; vast tea and spice plantations and sacred Buddhist shrines.

 Helicopter transfers from the airport now make access to popular Sri Lankan destinations even easier.
-Please call our Travel Consultants for further information.
+Please call our Luxury Travel Specialists for further information.